CptFrikadel/igc-loginator/Readme.md

 ## Cross Compiling

-Cross compiling for OpenVario: use bitbake recipe my fork of meta-openvario.
+Easiest way to cross compile for OpenVario is to use the bitbake toolchain found in `meta-openvario`.

 ## ToDo: